Your dog has always thought himself to be BIONIC!

 o But sometimes – chronic pain can trick the body into evil maladaptive painful management of this system

-o Fortunately, with help from a pain and rehab vet, it can be reversed
+o Fortunately, with help from the right combo of pain meds and physical medicine, it can be reversed.

 The story of “Windup” and how it becomes Maladaptive Pain